pwFoo/rss-to-activitypub-docker/README.md

     $ sudo docker-compose -f docker/docker-compose.yml up -d
     ```
     You should be able to access to your rss-to-activity-pub instance at your chosen domain adress.
-12. The last think you need to do is create a regular task to update the feeds :
+12. One of the last thing you need to do is create a regular task to update the feeds :
     ```
     $ sudo crontab -e
     ```